chaseries/mew/docs/intro/functors-and-monads.md

 Nothing
 ```

-The implication may still be opaque, until you reflect back onto the definition of `monadMap`.
-Monad mapping `f : (a -> f b)` over `Just a` yields `f b`, but mapping over `Nothing` always yields `Nothing`.
-If you can change the structure of the term you're operating on to `Nothing`, you can short-circuit any nesting of `monadMap` functions.
+The implication may still be opaque until you reflect back onto the definition of `monadMap`.
+Monad mapping `f : (a -> f b)` over `Just a` can yield `Just b` or `Nothing`, but mapping over `Nothing` always yields `Nothing`.
+In a nested sequence of `monadMapMaybe` functions, any function that produces a `Nothing` will change the result of every function applied after it to `Nothing`.
+That is, you can short-circuit any nesting of `monadMapMaybe` functions.

 You've created an automatic effect system, almost as though the type itself represents a sub-language within Mew.
 Take this example:
 ```